 Gutierrez Park 7900 Flaxman

 The Gutierrez Park water sprayground opened in 2006.
-It is located at the entrance to Gutierrez Park, the water playground features a large plaza with multiple ground sprays.
+Located at the entrance to Gutierrez Park, the water playground features a large plaza with multiple ground sprays.
 The plaza is surfaced with colored concrete and features a seat wall along one edge.

 Hackberry Park 7777 S. Dairy Ashford